twbs/bootstrap/README.md

 #### watch - `make watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.
 Requires the Watchr gem.

+Should you encounter problems with installing dependencies or running the makefile commands, be sure to first uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.

 ## Contributing